 Each semester, we look for storytellers, photographers, and videographers to join the Because Arcadia team.
-While our fall 2016 bloggers are all set and ready to write, be sure to keep an eye out and prepare for our next application deadline.
+We are currently accepting applications for 2017-18.

 Here are some examples of the kind of work Because Arcadia editors want you to produce.
 We encourage you to read these blog posts and then refer to our synopses below to understand why these stories stand out.

 Marcella shows the importance of storytelling in this post, providing descriptive imagery, an engaging headline, and a powerful introduction that capture the reader’s attention.
 Instead of supplying a chronological account of study abroad (first I did this, then I saw that), Marcella begins in medias res, weaving memories of her teaching experience in Italy with an explanation of her Language Learning and Teaching major.
 In addition thoughtful writing, Marcella introduces a fresh topic to Because Arcadia by offering a helpful how-to for current and prospective students who may be interested in creating their own academic path.
 Read the story.

 Nicole is honest and authentic as she recounts her life-changing move from Kansas to Pennsylvania.
 Through this post, she breaks down her concerns and offers a positive solution, while highlighting Glenside’s proximity to the city, offering information about the Philadelphia region, and addressing the topic of homesickness for students traveling from other states or countries.
 Nicole’s writing is clear and concise, without sacrificing striking imagery (“Stars were everywhere, scattered across the sky like glitter on a first-grade girl’s art project”).
 Additionally, ‘Stars in the City’ demonstrates effective usage of existing photography.
 Read the story.